simonmichael/hledger/RELEASING.md

 - do final update/edits; check organisation, wording, formatting, issue links
 - replace "unreleased" with the release date
-- copy the new sections from main changelogs to release branch changelogs
+- copy the new sections from master changelogs to release branch changelogs

-## Pre release
+## Release prep

 1. create release branch when needed:\
   `git branch MAJORVER-branch BRANCHPOINT`\
+   Sometimes when convenient we make major releases on master (adapt the steps below as needed).
-   Sometimes, we make the major release tag (`1.22`) on master, and create a release branch (`1.22-branch`) when there's a followup minor release:\
+   And make the release branch later, when a minor release becomes necessary, eg:\
   `git branch 1.22-branch 1.22`

-1. update changelogs in main
+1. update changelogs in master

 1. review changes so far, estimate which packages will be released